 This story started here.

 Billy had been moving around the waiting room, bringing coffee and food to the passengers.
 When he heard Mr. Randall yell, he started to run to the office, but Stephanie got there ahead of him.
 He has always maintained that she picked him up bodily and moved him aside in order to get there first, but that’s not how she tells it.

 Mr. Randall’s office was small and spare.
 There were no pictures on the wall, just a company calendar.
 A cheap desk chair behind a cheap desk, two straight-backed chairs that didn’t match, and a file cabinet.
 And a dead woman, lying across the desk.

 Stephanie went and took her pulse, but that seemed to be a formality, since she had a knife sticking out of her chest.

 Mr. Randall was sitting on one of the chairs, looking like he might be about to be sick.
 Some of the passengers were crowding around the doorway, as if there was a force field there preventing them from stepping into the room.
 Only Stephanie, Billy, and Kelly had come inside.

 "Does anybody know this woman?"
 Stephanie asked.
 Mr. Randall shook his head, not looking up from the floor.
 Some of the others shuffled into the room, staying some distance away from the desk, getting just close enough to look and shake their heads and then back up again.

 "Was she on the bus?"
 Stephanie asked.

-The general consensus seemed to be that she hadn’t been, though nobody seemed to be entirely certain.
+The general consensus was that she hadn’t been, though nobody seemed to be entirely certain.

 "The tickets that Cody collected are probably still on the bus," Kelly said.
 "We can compare them to the stubs that the passengers have."

 Stephanie nodded.
 "That makes sense.
 First, I’m going to see if she has any ID."

 She and Kelly looked at each other.
 In a moment, they both understood some things.
 Their conversation, unspoken, took but a fraction of a second, but laid out in words it would have gone like this: